sutrong/learngit/readme.txt

-git is a version sysytem.
-git is free software.
+git is a distributed version sysytem. git is free software.